chrissyhroberts/darknet/README.md

 * Edit cfg/whill.data, ensure classes is correct and paths defined properly
 * Edit makefile and ensure line 1 | GPU=1

+# In Colab

+* Start a GPU session
+* Open darknet.ipynb
+	* A100 GPU with High RAM